|

 N. Stephan Kinsella

-in my lifetime.
-But I am sure we will not see a state that conforms to the
+society in my lifetime.
+But I am sure we will not see a state that conforms

-minarchists' ideals.
-The closer we get, the better, but I see no reason
+to the minarchists' ideals.
+The closer we get, the better, but I see no

-what the minarchists imagine, and yet it's at least possible, whereas the
+than what the minarchists imagine, and yet it's at least possible, whereas

 Anthony Gregory, The Minarchist's